 I was born into a Hindu family who sent me to a Christian school.
 They did not preach to me but I accepted Christ when I was 11.
 After training as a nurse, I studied for an MDiv and went to help in a home for the destitute.
 I did further nursing studies in Europe and also worked part-time as a nurse to help with finances.
 When I married the founder of the home we struggled financially.
-We had 85 people living with us and could only afford a bowl of soup a day,
+We had 85 people living with us and could only afford a bowl of soup a day, also write articles for a Christian magazine on children, youth, women and family issues.

 In 1992 I studied and received an MTh.
-Now, I help my husband in his ministry as a senior pastor, I teach in different Bible schools, conduct family seminars for leaders and wives and I also write articles for a Christian magazine on children, youth, women and family issues.
+Now, I help my husband in his ministry as a senior pastor, I teach in different Bible schools, conduct family seminars for leaders and wives and I are for a Christian magazine on children, youth women and family issues